 To effectively communicate the graduation pathways for students and families, Worthington Schools is developing clear communication tools.
 We want to ensure all students and families understand the state graduation requirements and the various options.
 In the coming months, we will communicate progress for each student toward the pathway that will allow him/her to successfully complete graduation requirements.

-In order to provide clarity to students and parents on the graduation requirements, click on the link below corresponding to the appropriate graduating class of your child:
+In order to provide clarity to students and families on the graduation requirements and how Worthington Schools is preparing to support each student's success, click on the link below: